 As a parent, you may be wondering what factors go into what the court defines as the “best interest of the child,” since it is so fact-specific.
-While the standard is not exact, the court does look at several areas in determining what is in the best interest of your child.
+The standard is not exact.
+The court does look at several areas, however, in determining what is in the best interest of your child.
 Factors include a child’s health, safety, and general quality of life.
-If your child has a physical or mental disability, the court will look into what would be best for the child’s situation.
-Also, if you have multiple children, the court often wants to keep families intact, so it likely the judge will want to keep siblings together.
+If your child has a physical or mental disability, the court looks to the best solution for the child’s situation.
+Also, if you have multiple children, it is likely the judge will want to keep siblings together; the court often wants to keep families intact.

-Even though the court is generally focused on the child, your ability to parent is crucial in determining in what is in the best interest of the child.
+The court generally focuses on the child; however, your ability to parent is crucial in the determination of what is in the best interest of the child.
 As noted above, the court does not want to place a child in a toxic situation.
-While more extreme issues such as substance abuse and criminal activity will be examined, the court can also look into your physical and mental health, work schedule, parenting style, and the type of home environment you provide.
+More extreme issues such as substance abuse and criminal activity will be examined.
+However, the court can also look into your physical and mental health, work schedule, parenting style, and the type of home environment you provide.
 If the court finds that these factors positively impact your child and their development, it may be more likely to provide you with custody.

 As these are incredibly broad areas, the judge can choose to determine this standard as he or she sees fit.
 Often, this information allows the judge to make a decision based on how fit a parent is to be a stable, supportive caretaker for their child.
-Since there are so many angles a judge can take regarding what is in your child’s best interest, our family attorneys can help you prepare for this area of divorce to do what is best for your children.
-As you will likely need to testify to a judge why you should be rewarded custody, our attorneys will adequately prepare you, so you are awarded custody of your child.
+There are many angles a judge can take regarding what is in your child’s best interest; our family attorneys can help you prepare for this area of divorce to do what is best for your children.
+As you will likely need to testify to a judge why you should get custody, our attorneys will adequately prepare you so you are awarded custody of your child.

-If you need more information surrounding the best interest of the child standard, child custody, or family law generally, you may schedule a free consultation with our office.
-Call 978-225-9030 during regular business hours or complete a contact form and we will respond to your phone call or submission promptly.
+If you need more information surrounding the best interest of the child standard, child custody, or family law generally, or you are looking for an experienced Newburyport or Andover divorce lawyer or family law attorney, you may schedule a free consultation with our office.
+Call 978-225-9030 during regular business hours.
+Or, complete a contact form and we will respond to your phone call or submission promptly.